-THEREFORE, BE IT ORDERED, by the Alachua County Board of County Commissioners that:
+THEREFORE BE IT ORDERED, by the Alachua County Board of County Commissioners that:

 - 1. The above recitals are true. - 2.
-The Board of County Commissioners finds the following: - A. That the most effective way to limit the spread of the COVID-19 virus is through the concerted action of all residents in Alachua County.
+The Board of County Commissioners finds the following:

+A. That the most effective way to limit the spread of the COVID-19 virus is through the concerted action of all residents in Alachua County.

-- B. That the evidence is overwhelming that it is imperative that those individuals who are not vaccinated and are able to get vaccinated obtain the vaccine for the purposes of reducing the strain on local hospitals which Alachua County is currently experiencing and to slow the spread of the virus so that fewer individuals are impacted by the virus and those who are unable to receive the inoculations are provided with some level of protection by a higher level of vaccination in the local population. - C. That the evidence also supports the use of face masks indoors in locations where the public does business or gathers, excluding private residences by all individuals regardless of their vaccination status along with social distancing, avoiding crowds and the frequent washing of one's hands.
-These are the recommendations of the CDC and of OSHA. - D. That there is a compelling governmental interest in reducing community spread of COVID-19 in Alachua County so to limit the impact of the absence of workers in their employments and to reduce the admissions to the hospitals and stress on the medical transport system to the extent that those admissions are from Alachua County. - E. That there is a compelling public health and safety need for Alachua County to require face masks to be worn in public indoor spaces including businesses and locations other than private residences.
-It is recognized that there will be locations where because of adequate distancing e.q., sitting alone in one's office may exist where not wearing a face mask would not contribute to community spread and therefore this is an exception to the general rule of wearing a face mask.
+B. That the evidence is overwhelming that it is imperative that those individuals who are not vaccinated and are able to get vaccinated obtain the vaccine for the purposes of reducing the strain on local hospitals which Alachua County is currently experiencing and to slow the spread of the virus so that fewer individuals are impacted by the virus and those who are unable to receive the inoculations are provided with some level of protection by a higher level of vaccination in the local population.

+C. That the evidence also supports the use of face masks indoors in locations where the public does business or gathers, excluding private residences by all individuals regardless of their vaccination status along with social distancing, avoiding crowds and the frequent washing of one's hands.
+These are the recommendations of the CDC and of OSHA.

+D. That there is a compelling governmental interest in reducing community spread of COVID-19 in Alachua County so to limit the impact of the absence of workers in their employments and to reduce the admissions to the hospitals and stress on the medical transport system to the extent that those admissions are from Alachua County.

+E. That there is a compelling public health and safety need for Alachua County to require face masks to be worn in public indoor spaces including businesses and locations other than private residences.
+It is recognized that there will be locations where because of adequate distancing - e.g., sitting alone in one's office - may exist where not wearing a face mask would not contribute to community spread and therefore this is an exception to the general rule of wearing a face mask.
 In addition, it is recognized that face masks cannot be worn while eating or drinking, therefore this is an exception to the general rule of wearing a face mask.

-- F. That there is a compelling need that the public be reminded or made aware of the need to wear a face mask upon entry into enclosed spaces and this can be accomplished by requiring signage regarding the requirements of this Order at every public occupancy covered by this Order. - G. That for the reasons set forth in this Emergency Order (including its preamble), the Board of County Commissioners finds that this Emergency Order is narrowly tailored to serve a compelling public health and/or safety purpose.
+F. That there is a compelling need that the public be reminded or made aware of the need to wear a face mask upon entry into enclosed spaces.

+G. That for the reasons set forth in this Emergency Order (including its preamble), the Board of County Commissioners finds that this Emergency Order is narrowly tailored to serve a compelling public health and/or safety purpose.
 This Emergency Order applies the least intrusive method available to achieve the compelling goal.